pchristensenB/box-salesforce-uielements-demo/README.md

 # Box Salesforce Communities demo with UI Elements
 This sample is designed to give developers a head start in setting up a Salesforce Community that can use Box UI Elements to integrate with Box Content Services.
-Disclainer: This sample code is provided as it without any guarantees or support and is not an

 ## Pre-Requisites
 ## Salesforce Setup